 Embark Behavioral Health in Woodland Hills, California

-Our therapists will help your family get the mental health treatment you need in your local Los Angeles community.
-Our counselors specialize in helping youths who are struggling with behavioral health issues like trauma, post-traumatic stress disorder (PTSD), grief, and depression through a unique therapeutic framework, an intensive outpatient program (IOP), and a therapeutic day treatment program (also known as a partial hospitalization program, or PHP).
+Our therapists will help your family get the mental health treatment you need in your Los Angeles County community.
+Our counselors specialize in helping youths who are struggling with behavioral health issues like OCD, anxiety, depression, post-traumatic stress disorder (PTSD), and grief through a unique therapeutic framework, an intensive outpatient program (IOP), and a therapeutic day treatment program (also known as a partial hospitalization program, or PHP).

 Services We Provide Across the Embark Continuum of Care